Questions about Giving

 Many people choose to make a gift to NMU in memory or in honor of a family member, classmate, faculty member or other loved one, mentor or friend.
 NMU Foundation staff can discuss these opportunities with you.

 The NMU Foundation is registered with the Internal Revenue Service (IRS) as a non-profit charitable organization established to solicit contributions for Northern Michigan University.
-Gifts to the university are tax deductible under current IRS regulations, subject to the limitations placed on charitable gifts.
-For residents of the State of Michigan, these gifts also qualify the donor for a state tax credit.

 Tax benefits may vary due to the nature of the gift and your personal tax or financial situation.
 Please consult with your tax and legal advisors before making a decision.